RononDex/Simulation/README.md

 ==========

 An abstract multi threading enabled simulation Framework for C# that can be used to model / simulate everything you can imagine.
-It is not in a fully finished / tested state at the moment.
-I will continue to add features and fix bugs in time.

 What is this?
 ---------------